costjonah/tictactoe-vs/README.md

 EX: `$ git clone https://github.com/costjonah/tictactoe_mini.git`

 ## Notable Functionality
-Implemented single-player functionality by engineering a bot that if there are no winning moves for the user, makes a random selection, and if the user does have a winning move to make, the bot anticipates and makes that move before the user.
+Implemented single-player functionality by engineering a bot that:
+* if there are no winning moves for the user, the bot makes a random selection
+* if the user has a winning move to make, the bot anticipates it and makes that move before the user
+* if the bot has the opportunity to win, it will make that move

 ## Further Functionality Coming Soon
-· Bot will not only block user's winning move but bot will take it's own winning move if one is available <br />
-· Ability to choose playing dual-player locally or against the bot
+* Ability to choose playing dual-player locally or against the bot

 ## Product Overview Demo · https://player.vimeo.com/video/617113944
 <img width="1376" alt="TicTacToedemoPic" src="https://user-images.githubusercontent.com/72520699/135132180-266d3e8a-986f-4fcb-aa63-ecb01dfbecf9.png">